 26 Crosby Drive, Bedford, MA 01730, US

-Minuteman Senior Services helps seniors and disabled adults age with independence and dignity in the setting of their choice, most often their own homes and communities.
-Celebrating our 40th year in 2014, we support caregivers, local and long distance, who want to do the right thing for their loved ones and need help and advice as they balance the competing demands of family, work and self.
+For over 45 years Minuteman Senior Services has been helping older and disabled adults age with independence and dignity in the setting of their choice which is most often their own homes and communities.
+We have been supporting caregivers, local and long distance, who want to do the right thing for their loved ones and need help and advice as they balance the competing demands of family, work and self.

-We offer over 20 programs and services and are continually improving and expanding to serve our consumers and their families in new and better ways.
-With over 100 employees, 500+ volunteers and over 70 subcontracted service providers that make up our vendor network we bring needed expertise, experience and resources to elders, the adult disabled and their families.
+Minuteman Senior Services offer over 20 programs and services and are continually improving and expanding to serve you and your family in new and better ways.
+Our consumers give us very high marks as do our professional colleagues and that is very important to us.
+With over 130 employees, 900+ volunteers and over 70 subcontracted service providers that make up our vendor network we bring a lot of expertise, experience and resources to you and your family.